ServerMod/SCPDiscord/README.md

 # SCPDiscord

-Ever wished to interact with your SCP:SL server without having to open your ssh client?
-Now you can, this plugin will in the future let you execute commands remotely from Discord, sync information such as how many players are online both to bot status and channel topic.
+Ever wished to interact with your SCP:SL server without having to open your SSH client?

-It will also be possible to sync ranks from discord to the game, letting you automate things like patreon rewards and moderator positions.

-It will also be possible to list the number of players on your server in the bot's status and a more detailed status in a channel's topic field.
+SCPDiscord links features from your server console to Discord channels, such as printing out server events to Discord and using server commands through Discord.
+It is incredibly customisable as you can read more about below.

 I was going to wait with making this plugin until SCP:SL updates to .NET 4.6 from the current .NET 3.5 but apperently that has been delayed (indefinitely?).
 This means I can't use a C# Discord API directly from the plugin and thus have to seperate it into two different programs.